Who Is Eligible for State Benefits?

 Connecticut’s Paid Leave Program (CTPL) offers paid time away from work so you can care for yourself and your family members.
 If you experience one of the qualifying reasons for leave, visit the state’s website to access the CTPL program and find out if you’re eligible for it.

-• Assist while a loved one is on overseas military deployment.
+• Assist while loved ones are on overseas military deployment (up to 6 weeks, every 24 months)

-For additional information please see the Delaware Paid Family Leave website for additional information.
+For additional information please see the Delaware Paid Family Leave website.

 District of Columbia Paid Family Leave (DC PFL) is a paid leave program that provides time away from work to welcome a new child, care for yourself and care for your family members in certain circumstances.
 To access the program, apply on the District’s website at dcpaidfamilyleave.dc.gov